 bavarian theatre academy munich

-university of popular music and music business mannheim
+university for popular music & music business

 ista international school theatre association